Ananta-Vaishnavi/Safe-Secure-Surf/README.md

 User Interface: Develop a user-friendly interface that allows users to input web page URLs or text containing URLs.
 The interface should display the results of URL expansion and the classification of each URL as either safe or malicious.

 Reporting and Alerting: Implement a reporting and alerting system to notify users of potentially malicious URLs, ensuring quick response and mitigation of security threats.
+#
 Technologies and Tools:

-Web scraping libraries (e.g., BeautifulSoup, Scrapy) URL lengthening services or custom algorithms
+Web scraping libraries (e.g., BeautifulSoup)
+URL lengthening services or custom algorithms
-Gradient Boosting machine learning framework (e.g., XGBoost, LightGBM) Python for programming and model development
+Gradient Boosting machine learning framework (e.g., XGBoost) Python for programming and model development
 User interface development tools (e.g., HTML, CSS, Flask) Database for storing URL and classification data